inlinestyle/lein-aggravate/README.md

 Put `[lein-aggravate "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `project.clj`.

-There are two optional fields that you can add to your `project.clj`, `aggregate-files` and `aggregate-dirs`:
+There are two optional fields that you can add to your `project.clj`, `aggregate-files` and `aggregate-dirs`.
+The following is a somewhat contrived usage example:

 ```clojure
 :aggregate-files [{:input ["foo/bar.css" "foo/baz.css"]